December 10, 2024

-But sometimes the leaves start to turn yellow.
+But even though they don’t require a lot of care they can still develop issues.
+One of the most common is their leaves start to turn yellow.
 And that’s a clear sign something isn’t right.

-So if you’re ZZ plant leaves have begun to turn yellow this guide will take you through the most common reasons and give you practical tips to fix and prevent these issues.
+So if your ZZ plant leaves have begun to turn yellow this guide will take you through the most common reasons and give you tips to fix and prevent it from happening again.

 1. Overwatering

-- Yellow leaves often starting at the base of the plant
+• Yellow leaves that start at the base

-- A foul, musty smell from the soil
+• A nasty smell coming from the soil

 What to Do: